 The wet and warm season in the Amazon is the best time to take a luxury cruise with higher water levels making more and more waterways accessible by boat.
 Between January and April plants drop their fruit, which attracts myriad animal and bird species to the seasonal buffet that litters the ground.
 Numerous plants are flowering at this time too which makes it great for photography.

-Off the shores of the Valdes Peninsula in Argentina on the Atlantic Coast, orcas begin to arrive for the small nurseries of baby sea lions that populate the region between February and April.
+Off the shores of the Valdes Peninsula in Argentina on the Atlantic, orcas begin to arrive for the small nurseries of baby sea lions that populate the region between February and April.
 Commonly known as Killer Whales, it's not hard to see how they earned this name when they use their incredible hunting skills in what was designated an UNESCO World Natural Heritage site in 1999.

 February to March is the optimal time to visit India's national parks in search of the majestic Bengal tiger.
 With temperatures steadily heating up, the greenery is starting to thin out across the country so catching a glimpse of that flash of stripes in the undergrowth becomes all the more likely.
 In neighbouring Nepal, Chitwan National Park is a great location too with the added bonus of rhino.